-Some of the threats to bushland Lane Cove
+Some of the threats to bushland in Lane Cove include:

-- Clearing of bushland for residential, industrial and road
+Clearing of bushland for residential, industrial and road development.

 - rubbish dumping